 The charging schedule includes charges for both retail and residential uses.
 A development is likely to be CIL liable if:

 - The increase in floor area is 100sqm or more for retail and residential development, not including new dwellings.

 - New dwellings

-Development commenced under general consent is liable to pay CIL as well as developments that require Planning Permission.
-'General Consent' includes permitted development rights granted under The Town and Country Planning (General Permitted Development) (England) Order 2015.
+Development commenced under 'general consent' is liable to pay CIL, as well as developments that require Planning Permission.
+'General Consent' includes permitted development rights granted under The Town and Country Planning (General Permitted Development) (England) Order 2015 (See 'Internet Links').

 If a development comes under general consent, a Notice of Chargeable Development Form 5: Notice of Chargeable Development must be submitted to the local planning authority prior to the commencement of works.
-Please see examples of CIL found in the 'Downloads' section below.
+Examples of CIL can be found in the 'Downloads' section below.

 What do I need to do?

 - Submit the Planning Application - Additional Information Requirements Form with your planning application for validation.
 This form ensures the Council has sufficient information to determine whether the development is liable and the charges associated are accurately calculated.

 - Submit Form 1: Assumption of Liability detailing the party responsible for paying the CIL charge.
 The Council would strongly encourage this form to be submitted at the beginning of the application process to ensure that there is no delay on any relief that may be applicable.
 If liability has not been assumed prior to commencement , then the liability will automatically transfer to the landowner and relief will be lost.